 Many sellers face adversity when selling their home.
 There are all kinds of things that happen to a property to make a homeowner feel the house is unsellable.
-In our latest post, we will discuss how to manage and sell a house with water damage in Princeton.
+In our latest post, we will discuss how to manage and sell a house with water damage in NJ.

 Let’s face it, water damage is a big deal.
 Water can wreak havoc on many aspects of your home.
 Repair costs can climb to unbelievable heights if the problem isn’t remedied right away.
 Luckily, there is still a market for these homes!
 If you want to sell a house with water damage, learn more about how to do it here!

 Tips to Sell Your House With Water Damage

 Water can cause a ton of problems to your house.
 As soon as you know there is a problem, seek to have it repaired right away.
 Mold can begin growing in only a few hours after exposure.
 As soon as possible, stop the flow of water to the area.
 Immediately begin cleaning, drying and disinfecting.
 These tips from FEMA will help you handle mold and mildew in your home.
 Let your insurance company know of the damage and hire a professional water damage restoration company right away.
 The longer you wait, the more damage will be caused.

 From the very beginning, let your agent and prospective buyers know of the damage.
 Have an inspection done before listing, ensuring interested parties that the damage has been repaired.
 Have your claims backed up by having a report from a mold specialist, giving the property the green light.
 When buyers hear “water-damage” it can cause them to run the other way fast.
 By having the paperwork saying the house has been repaired, you will provide your buyers with the peace of mind they need to make an offer.
 Not disclosing damages can cost you big time.
 You don’t want something to be discovered down the road that could lead to financial repercussions or even a lawsuit, not to mention being unethical.

 Damages Can Be Extensive